scgbern/scgpico/content/wiki/projects/archive/bachelorsprojects/Agility/PaperWriting/index.md

 ---
 Title: Paper Writing
 ---
+#Paper Writing
 ##Structure of the paper
-The structure of the paper could be similar to [this paper](http://scg.unibe.ch/wiki/projects/bachelorsprojects/Agility/interestingpaper2)
+The structure of the paper could be similar to [this paper](/wiki/projects/bachelorsprojects/Agility/interestingpaper2)

 ##Searching for a conference: